UPDATE: ASCVD risk factor critique

 -- clinical studies with statins have found that there are decreased cardiovascular events within about six months or so after starting the medication (i.e., supporting their use in those with a life expectancy greater than six months)

 -- studies of statins for primary prevention as well as for people who have clear clinical cardiovascular disease (secondary prevention) both find that there is a 30% decreased subsequent cardiovascular event.
-But the absolute risk of an event is significantly higher in those who have had a prior cardiovascular event
+But the absolute risk of an event is significantly higher in those who have had a prior cardiovascular event. so, primary prevention is really important

 -- so, if one considers atherosclerosis to be a long-term progressive disease, that the first cardiac event not only has a significant mortality associated with it (on the order of 30 to 40%, much of it occurring prior to reaching the hospital: Law MR. Arch Intern Med.
 2002; 162: 2405-2410) and also leads to increased risk of another cardiac event despite statins, then: